Daniel-Lage/Schedule/README.md

 # Schedule
 python code to organize activities

-this essencially writes self deleting python files, name them after things to do and open them when the activity is finished
+running main.py creates a file with a name of your choosing once the activity is finished run the file and it will delete itself